 A lot of time has passed since then.
 Even still, I ask myself questions like, what kind of leader are you?
 Is leadership all about being laser-focused on the tasks at hand, watching the bottom line, ROIs, and making damn sure everyone is doing what they should be doing?
 No way!

 Most leaders I meet agree that the ability to execute and get sh-t done (GSD) is a key driver of success for leaders today.
 But I’d suggest that it’s the single-minded obsession over accomplishing tasks efficiently can also become a leader’s downfall, resulting in unintended consequences for the individual, as well as for their teams.

-To be clear, achieving results is vital for any leader, team, or organization to succeed, but without sufficient people-focus, your success will be limited at every level.
 You, like many action-oriented high achievers, detest low performance.
-Why else would you be reading this article?
 Given that, here’s your challenge: What actions are you going to take to improve your “People Positive” leadership today?

 John Grover is the Chief People Officer and Owner of Endsight.
 John received his MBA from the University of Phoenix, a bachelor's degree from Auburn University, and earned technical certifications from both Microsoft and Cisco.
 He was also recently accepted into Harvard Business School's Certificate of Management Excellence program.
 John is a lifelong learner, constantly pursuing expanding his understanding both inside and outside the classroom.
 In addition to being an avid mountain biker and surfer, John is dedicated to reading over 50 books a year to improve himself as a leader, father, husband, and athlete.
 He is also passionate about empowering others to do the same.
 In the last year, John has written over 60 articles on such topics as leadership, company values, and learning.